CurvNet: Latent Contour Representation and Iterative Data Engine for Curvature Angle Estimation

 Regression-based methods~\cite{khanal2020automatic,targ2016resnet,wu2018automated,wang2019accurate} aim to learn a direct mapping between the spinal shape representation and the Cobb angle, without explicit geometric calculations.
 However, these approaches have limited performance for wedge-shaped or irregular vertebrae due to rectangular shape assumption.

-Segmentation-based methods~\cite{lin2020seg4reg,pan2019evaluation,chen2022automating} usually rely on U-Net~\cite{ronneberger2015u} or its modifications~\cite{horng2019cobb,wu2023automated}, by performing pixel-level classification and then combining pixels as spinal regions.
-However, these methods are sensitive to image quality, and often require pre-processing to address noise, resolution, and contrast issues~\cite{pednekar2018image,chen2022automating}.
+Segmentation-based methods~\cite{lin2020seg4reg,chen2022automating} usually rely on U-Net~\cite{ronneberger2015u} or its modifications~\cite{horng2019cobb,wu2023automated}, by performing pixel-level classification and then combining pixels as spinal regions.
+However, these methods are sensitive to image quality, and often require pre-processing to address noise, resolution, and contrast issues~\cite{chen2022automating}.

 Landmark-based methods~\cite{sun2019deep,xu2021graph,zhou2023vertebral,yi2020vertebra,guo2022cobb} focus on localizing spinal landmarks, which often requires vast training data.
-In this paper, we overcome the data scarcity issue by predicting landmarks through LRA coefficient regression, leveraging our proposed data engine with automatic annotation and selection.
+In this paper, we overcome the data scarcity issue by predicting landmarks through latent contour coefficient regression, leveraging our proposed data engine with automatic annotation and selection.